Insight - From a ferry, a Chinese fast-attack boat

 "These boats have increased the PLA Navy's littoral warfare capabilities," the Pentagon said.

 The United States is also beefing up its littoral warfare capabilities in the region.
-The USS Freedom, first in a new class of combat ships, will be sent to Singapore next year as part of the strategic "Asia pivot".
+The USS Freedom, first in a new class of combat ships, will be sent to Singapore next year.

 The smaller, shallow-draft ships are intended for operations close to shore and capable of deploying quickly in a crisis.
 Singapore has discussed hosting up to four such U.S. "Littoral Combat Ships" on a rotational basis at its naval facilities.